 Cycling along the world’s largest city wall is one of the best things to do in Xian and an excellent way to pass a couple of hours and I’ve done this many times with friends who visited me while in China.

-Entrance to the wall is ¥54 ($8.50) and bike hire starts at ¥45 ($7.10) for two hours.
-A ¥200 ($31.70) deposit is required for bicycle rental.
+Entrance to the wall is ¥55 ($7.50) and bike hire starts at ¥45 ($7) for two hours.
+A ¥200 ($30) deposit is required for bicycle rental.

-If you are looking for a more relaxed way to take in the walls then you can take a circular ride around in a battery car for ¥80 ($12.70).
+If you are looking for a more relaxed way to take in the walls then you can take a circular ride around in a battery car for ¥80 ($12).
 Unless you have a particular desire to do so, the wall is too long to walk, especially in summer.

 The Xian Bell Tower is located in the geographic centre of the city.
 The typical Chinese layered design with its protruding eaves and bright red columns now houses a small museum and photography exhibit of the city’s history.

 The Bell Tower was built in 1384 and is one of the best examples of Chinese architecture in the city.
-The views from this central part of the city are excellent ad you can see for miles at each point of the compass.
+The views from this central part of the city are excellent and you can see for miles at each point of the compass.

-3. The Drum Tower
+5. The Drum Tower

 Xian’s Drum Tower was first built in 1380 and served as an ancient clock with the beat of the drum marking the passage of time.
 The drum was also used to sound a warning of any impending invasion of the city.